dynamsoft-docs/barcode-reader-docs/performance/speed.md

 #### Remove texture and filter text

 The less the noise, the faster the localization.
-Use the parameters [TextureDetectionModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/texture-detection-modes.html#texturedetectionmodes) and [TextFilterModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/text-filter-modes.html#textfiltermodes) to remove texture and filter the text in the resulting binary image.
+Use the parameters [TextureDetectionModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/texture-detection-modes.html#texturedetectionmodes) and [TextFilterModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/text-filter-modes.html#textfiltermodes) to remove texture and filter text in the resulting binary image.

 **Recommendation**